ageddesi/tech-leadership-decoded-podcast/src/content/episode/15-how-to-avoid-becoming-a-bad-boss.md

 episode: 6
 season: 2
 episodeType: full
-description: In today's episode, I am joined by Jason McDonald, Director of Community Development at the OWASP Foundation.
-Author of "Dead Simple Python” and the brain behind today’s topic.
-Quantified Tasks.
+description: In today’s episode I am joined by Ken Corey Co-Author of the book behind todays question titled "Bad Bosses Ruin Lives, The building blocks for being a great boss”
 ---

 # Inside this episode

-In today's episode, I am joined by Jason McDonald, Director of Community Development at the OWASP Foundation.
-Author of "Dead Simple Python” and the brain behind today’s topic.
-Quantified Tasks.
+In today’s episode I am joined by Ken Corey Co-Author of the book behind todays question titled "Bad Bosses Ruin Lives, The building blocks for being a great boss”

 **Host**: Aaron Rackley